 Start at the Arlington National Cemetery, a sobering reminder of the realities of war, but a beautiful tribute to the more than 400,000 service members and their families interred here.
 Wander these grounds which once belonged to General Robert E. Lee – don’t worry, we’ll tell you who he was.

-Learn about the more famous tombs of President John F. Kennedy, soldier Audie Murphy, and military genius General William Sheridan on this intimate group tour.
+Learn about the more famous tombs of President John F. Kennedy, and soldier Audie Murphyon this intimate group tour.
 We’ll even explore a few less known graves, like that of famed boxer Joe Louis.
-Along with a few carefully selected residents, your engaging guide will take you to the Tomb of the Unknowns, you may even witness a Changing of the Guard ceremony.
+Along with a few carefully selected residents, your engaging guide will take you to the Tomb of the Unknowns, and you may even witness a Changing of the Guard ceremony.
 Visit the more modern memorials to the victims of the space shuttles Columbia and Challenger while walking these hallowed grounds.

-Highlights Generally Include: (if artwork is not on loan or being restored etc.)
+Highlights Generally Include: (if artifacts is not on loan or being restored etc.)

 George Washington’s Sword

 First Ladies’ Gowns